lorecatta/ZikaModel/README.md

 The model allows to account for the effect of seasonal variations in climatic variables (e.g. temperature and precipitation) on Zika transmission dynamics.
-Seasonlaity in the model affects:
+In the model, seasonality affects:

 1. adult mosquitoes mortality;
 2. mosquito larvae carrying capacity;
 3. Extrinsic Incubation Period.

-At the moment the effect of seasonality is all or nothing (e.g. it can either be switched completely on or off).
+At the moment the effect of seasonality is implemnted as "all or nothing" (e.g. it can either be switched completely on or off).
-Intermediate effects requires a simple change in the code.
+Intermediate effects are possible but they require a (simple) change in the code.

 A model which includes the effect of seasonality can be implemnted as: